5 Easy and Stylish DIY Curtain Tieback Ideas

 With a little imagination and creativity, you can easily make curtain tiebacks at home to add a personal flair to your curtains.
 Make your room look put-together while saving money — it’s a win-win!

-Today, we’ll provide our favorite curtain tieback ideas and step-by-step instructions for creating the perfect curtain accessories.
+Today, we’ll provide our favorite DIY curtain tieback ideas and step-by-step instructions for creating the perfect curtain accessories.

 What Are Curtain Tiebacks?

 A curtain tieback is a decorative accessory that accompanies your curtains.

 Tiebacks gather and pull back your curtains for both decorative and functional purposes.
 They add a finishing touch to your curtains and allow you to control the amount of light entering the room.

 You can purchase tiebacks at department or home goods stores, or use a variety of materials to create your own.
 There are endless designs to choose from, depending on the decor style or color scheme you desire.

 Before you start, examine the style of your current window setup, including dimensions as well as the curtains, curtain brackets and rods you’re currently using.
 Make sure you have the right materials on hand to create tiebacks that pair well with your curtains and windows.

 Take a look at these budget-friendly DIY curtain tieback ideas to get your creative juices flowing!